toluaina/pgsync/README.md

 - PGSync requires little development effort.
 You simply define a schema config describing your data.
 - PGSync generates advanced queries matching your schema directly.
 - PGSync allows you to easily rebuild your indexes in case of a schema change.
-- You can expose only the data you require in Elasticsearch.
+- You can expose only the data you require in Elasticsearch/Opensearch.
 - Supports multiple Postgres schemas for multi-tennant applications.